-We’ve gathered up some of our favorite substitutes for butter and oil in baking that you can try in your own kitchen.
-These are substitutes that many of us can find easily and already have in our pantry.
+A common question I get on many of our baking recipes is: "What is a substitute for butter".
+To answer that question, we've gathered up some of our favorite substitutes for butter and oil in baking that you can try in your own kitchen.
+These are substitutes that many of us can find easily and already have in our pantry and are great for homemade cake recipes, cookies, and many baked goods.

-There are often times we want to make our favorite recipes and the recipe calls for oil or butter which, to our horror, we don’t have.
+There are often times we want to make our favorite recipes and the recipe calls for oil or butter which, to our horror, we don't have.
+Or, some are lactose intolerant and need to find another option.
 Rather than freak out, these are some of the substitutes we find instead.

 To print... click on the picture, in the next screen click file in your browser options, click print.
 Or save to your computer and print.